CroodSolutions/CISOinaBox/04 - Mapping Attack Surface/Readme.md

-# Mapping Your Attack Surface: Seeing Your Organization as Attackers Do
+# Mapping Your Attack Surface

 **Introduction – The Attacker’s Perspective:** Effective cybersecurity starts with viewing your organization the way a hacker would. *Attack surface mapping* is essentially about taking the attacker’s viewpoint and mapping all the points of exposure from the outside in.
 Your *attack surface* represents the totality of potential entry points an adversary could exploit – from internet-facing servers and software vulnerabilities to human factors like users and credentials.
 Mapping this attack surface means proactively identifying and cataloging these weaknesses before attackers discover and abuse them.
 Without such visibility, defenders are “flying blind” and stuck in reactive mode; a complete map of your exposure enables a shift to proactive defense by shoring up gaps in advance.
 In short, the goal is to have eyes on the same things the attackers do, so you can stay one step ahead.